-8.6.7 An academic example of working out façade relief in accordance with urban architectural rules.
+7.5.6 An academic example of urban architectural rules.

 The rules given here only apply to building lines (alignments) and façades.
 A distinction is made between ground-floor façades (BG), intermediary floors (TV) and the floor directly under the roof (DV).